gasparka/thesis/docs/vhdl_extensions.rst

         ret_0 := self.acc;
     end procedure;

-:numref:`vhdl-oop-function` shows new MAC main function.
+OOP style function can be constructed by adding first argumnet, that points to the data model object (:numref:`vhdl-oop-function`).
 In VHDL procedure arguments must have a direction, for example the first argument 'self' is of direction 'inout', this means it can be read and also written to.

-One downside of procedures is that they cannot return a value, instead 'out' direction arguments must be used, advantage is that multiple return values can be supported.
+One drawback of VHDL procedures is that they cannot return a value, instead 'out' direction arguments must be used.
+Advantage of this is that the procedure may 'output/return' multiple values, as can Python functions.

 .. _ghetto_comb_mac_rtl:
 .. figure:: img/ghetto_comb_mac_rtl.png